 In 2015, we partnered once again to create a video series showing off Penn’s new tools for Customer Relationship Management—known to the rest of us as “CRM.”
 These videos took a bold approach to visualizing a comprehensive software suite by using floating, holographic-style animation and the project would open the floodgates to future, graphics-heavy productions.

 After animating a quick, two-minute piece explaining Penn’s new physician rating tools in 2016, we were brought on board in 2017 to produce a ten-part animated series for Penn’s new Center for Precision Medicine.
 Each video would highlight a different area of research, explained and illustrated so anyone can understand.
 To create this series, we interviewed eight researchers and two administrators in a green-screen studio and in editing, surrounded them with colorful animations, created in-house to clearly illustrate their ideas.
+The videos were a hit, and a year later they asked us to help them create even more.
+So we did.

 Like Penn Medicine, our techniques are constantly evolving.
 We can’t wait to see what the future of medicine looks like, and we’re excited to help this great organization show the world what’s next.